ShadowPic/PublicTestProjects/jmeter/docker/readme.md

 - -tenant < K8S [NameSpace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) >
 - -AksResourceGroup < Resource Group You already created >
 - -AksClusterName < Name of your AKS Cluster >

+## Want to upload your results to an Azure Storage Account?
+For more advanced reporting, you can upload your results to an Azure Storage Account.
+Access documentation [here](StorageTechnologies.md).

+## Need to update or delete results displayed in Power BI
+To update your Power BI reports, you must start your ACI or specify which report you want to remove in your SQL Server Database.
+Access documentation [here](SQLReporting.md).

 ## Want a more secure test rig?